 After a solid six weeks of wet fall riding, I have boarded the BikeYoke Hype Train.
-The Divine works the way that BikeYoke advertises, I had no issues with the operation of the seat post.
-Over the duration of my test there wasn’t any vertical play or sponginess.
+The BikeYoke Divine works the way that it’s been advertised.
+I had no issues with the operation of the seat post.
+Over the duration of my test, there wasn’t any vertical play or sponginess.
 This has led me to believe that their automatic bleed system really works.
 I ran the dropper completely slammed on most of the downhills meaning that the seat post was being bled several times a ride.
 Also, the post has not developed any side to side twist or any front to back flex that some of their competitors’ products develop over time.

 My only complaint other than my early seat rail clamp hardware issue is the BikeYoke Trigger.
 There always seemed to be a little bit of cable play in my trigger.
 I had to push the trigger farther than I like to make the seat post engage.
 I fiddled with cable tension over the course of my test and when I found the ideal cable tension the seat post would activate without the use of the trigger.
 I am not sure if I set the initial cable tension incorrectly or if this is a symptom of the Divine dropper and Trigger combination.
 It is not a huge complaint, but it was something I would mentally note at least once a ride.

 With there being a new dropper post on the market every couple of months it is getting harder for companies to stand out.
 BikeYoke has built a dropper post that works as advertised.
 They have loads of videos and manuals online directing customers on how to service and install their products.
 They have figured out a way to make their posts automatically solve the issues that a lot of other posts are plagued by.